 - Software costs in relation to managing your tax affairs

 Good record keeping will make it easier to calculate any capital gains tax consequences that need to be included in your tax return for the financial year and to also satisfy the Australia Taxation Office (ATO) requirements.
-It is important to remember that when it comes to record keeping and the bookkeeping of your cryptocurrency that there is no cloud based accounting software to help you with this (yet).
-So the better the record keeping, the easier it will be in the long run.
+It is important to remember that when it comes to record-keeping and the bookkeeping of your cryptocurrency that there is no cloud-based accounting software to help you with this (yet).
+So the better the record-keeping, the easier it will be in the long run.

 In general, you need to keep records for at least five years after the year in which the capital gains tax even happened.
-For capital losses which will be offset against future capital gains, there is no time limit on how long these can be carried forward for.
+For capital losses that will be offset against future capital gains, there is no time limit on how long these can be carried forward for.
 Records for capital losses that are offset against a capital gain in a financial year, need to be kept for a further two years for individuals and small businesses, or four years for other taxpayers, after the year that the capital loss is being offset.